// Form Submission Function Warehouse Logistics Operations: Inbound to Outbound Process

 • Prevents product damage

-Well-planned warehouse layouts and proper material handling systems enhance operational efficiency at this stage.
+Well-structured warehouse layouts & proper material handling systems increase the efficiency of this phase considerably.

 1. Order Receiving and Validation